 It is only a matter of time before these technologies come to play a daily role in the transportation industry.
 The cloud technology has already made data handling and management a lot easier than what it was before.
 Similarly, the future awaits for the Machine Learning and AI to work together with transportation.

 But then again, how successful the AIS-140 will be, largely depends on how efficiently it’s being executed by the authorities.
 Moreover, it also depends on how well the public accepts it.

 Let’s hope the Indian transportation industry is able to use AIS-140 to its maximum potential to reap the benefits, ultimately making life easier in terms of passage for millions of Indians.

-LocoNav offers your business solutions for Vehicle Tracking, Fleet Monitoring and Telematics.
+LocoNav offers your business solutions for Vehicle Tracking, Fleet Monitoring, School Bus Tracking System and Telematics.
 LocoNav helps you in optimising your operations and business while you focus on the growth of your enterprise!